-Doctors can overlook or misdiagnose autism in girls because it is more common in boys.
+Due to a variety of factors, doctors may overlook or misdiagnose autism in girls.
 Older girls with milder forms of autism may hide their symptoms or work harder to “fit in” with their peers.
 Early diagnosis can help autistic girls access support, so it is important to recognize the symptoms.

 Autism is a developmental condition that can affect a person’s ability to communicate and interact with others.
-However, symptoms vary a lot between individuals.
+However, symptoms can vary widely among individuals.

-The symptoms of autism tend to be the same for boys and girls, but people are more likely to overlook them in girls.
-Every person is different, and symptoms vary between them.
+The symptoms of autism tend to be the same for boys and girls, but every person is different, and symptoms can vary.

 - not responding to their name by the time they are 12 months old